browserpass/browserpass-extension/README.md

 There are valid scenarios for using `pass-otp` (e.g. it gives protection against intercepting your password during transmission), but users are strongly advised to very carefully consider whether `pass-otp` is really an appropriate solution - and if so, come up with their own ways of accessing OTP codes that conforms to their security requirements.
 For the majority of people `pass-otp` is not recommended; using any phone app like Authy will be a much better and more secure alternative, because this way attackers would have to not only break into your password store, but they would _also_ have to break into your phone.

 If you still want the OTP support regardless, you may enable it in the Browserpass settings.

-#### OTP usage

-TOTP seeds may be provided either as an otpauth URL (e.g. `otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example`) or as a plain seed (e.g. `totp: JBSWY3DPEHPK3PXP`).
-Please note that the plain form is unsuitable for any TOTP implementation that does not use a period of 30 seconds and a length of 6 digits.

-The OTP code may be accessed by clicking on the Browserpass popup « Open Details ».
-In addition, the generated OTP code will be copied to the clipboard immediately after Browserpass is invoked, unless Browserpass is already using the clipboard for something else.

 ## Usage data